couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 - Define the routes in a new class in the `controllers` package similar to the existing routes like `AirportController.java`.
 - Define the service in a new class in the `services` package similar to the existing services like `AirportService.java`.
 - Define the repository in a new class in the `repositories` package similar to the existing repositories like `AirportRepository.java`.
+- For integration tests, create a new class in the `controllers` package similar to the existing tests like `AirportIntegrationTest.java`.

 ### Running Self Managed Couchbase Cluster